Lixus (ancient city): Punic-Mauritanian period (4th century to 3rd century BC)

 The southwestern side of the so-called "Temples quarter" is known as the ‘Montalban chambers’.
-Changes in the internal layout of those buildings were made around 30 BCE.
+Changes in the internal layout of those buildings were made around 30 BC.
 This included the opening of new windows and doors with voussoir arches in the southern wall.
 This is an example of the general refurbishment and maintenance work of an urban project at the complex.
-Before the 1st century BCE the city had an open space covering up to 4,000m², arranged on three terraces with a double cistern, as indicated by pottery founded from this phase.
+Before the 1st century BC the city had an open space covering up to 4,000m², arranged on three terraces with a double cistern, as indicated by pottery founded from this phase.

-Mauritanian period (3rd century to 2nd century BCE)
+Mauritanian period (3rd century to 2nd century BC)

 Researchers have found that the Mauritanian phase can be subdivided into two phases: